cthai18/quiz-app/README.md

 (MongoDB Atlas can take a bit to connect to, so if the page errors that it can't connect to localhost:5000, just refresh the page)

-You might have to whitelist your ip address in mongodb atlas to connect to it.
-Just login online, go to Network Access on the left bar, then add the ip address that shows up when you google "what's my ip address?".

-cthai18@stanford.edu
-78U%*tX&$tChtb&9

 I didn't have time to implement: users(and auth), or the play component.